Bleach: The DiamondDust Rebellion

-Bleach: The DiamondDust Rebellion (劇場版BLEACH The DiamondDust Rebellion もう一つの氷輪丸, Gekijō-ban Burīchi: Za Daiyamondo Dasuto Reberion Mō Hitotsu no Hyōrinmaru) is a 2007 Japanese animated supernatural adventure film and the second animated film adaptation of the anime and manga series Bleach.
+Bleach: The DiamondDust Rebellion (劇場版BLEACH The DiamondDust Rebellion もう一つの氷輪丸, Gekijō-ban Burīchi Za Daiyamondo Dasuto Reberion Mō Hitotsu no Hyōrinmaru) is a 2007 Japanese animated supernatural adventure film and the second animated film adaptation of the anime and manga series Bleach.
 The film is directed by Noriyuki Abe, and co-written by Michiko Yokote and Masahiro Ōkubo.
 It premiered in Japan on December 22, 2007 in between episodes 153 and 154.
 The theme music for the film is "Rock of Light" (光のロック, Hikari no Rokku) by Sambomaster.
 The DVD of the film was released on September 6, 2008.

 To promote the film, the opening and closing credits of the Bleach anime from episode 151-154 use footage from the film.
 Kubo also published a special manga chapter focusing on Hitsugaya's past to further promote the film.
 The English release of the DVD was on September 8, 2009, and it was aired on Adult Swim on December 5.
 The official European release of the film was on September 6, 2010 and in the United Kingdom on Blu-ray on May 7, 2012.

 Plot

-Soul Reapers (Note: In the Bleach universe, Soul Reapers are soldiers trusted with ushering the souls of the dead from the World of the Living to the afterlife realm known as Soul Society and with fighting Hollows, monstrous lost souls who can harm both ghosts and humans) of the 10th Division—led by its captain Tōshirō Hitsugaya and vice-captain Rangiku Matsumoto—are sent to escort the "King's Seal".
-The rare artifact is stolen during transport by the deviated Soul Reaper Sōjirō Kusaka, and two girls known as Ying and Yang.
-Hitsugaya apparently recognized the Soul Reaper, who wounds him and leaves, and abandons his post to pursue the man while leaving his squad behind to fend for themselves.
-Later, Soul Society suspects Hitsugaya of treason, orders his immediate capture, and puts his whole squad under house arrest.
+Soul Reapers (Note: In the Bleach universe, Soul Reapers are soldiers trusted with ushering the souls of the dead from the World of the Living to the afterlife realm known as Soul Society and with fighting Hollows, monstrous lost souls who can harm both ghosts and humans) of the 10th Division—led by its captain Tōshirō Hitsugaya and vice-captain Rangiku Matsumoto—are sent to escort the "King's Seal", a rare artifact said to hold unlimited power.
+During the mission, the artifact is stolen in transit by a Soul Reaper, Sōjirō Kusaka, and two girls, Ying and Yang.
+Hitsugaya apparently recognized the Soul Reaper, who wounds him before retreating with the artifact.
+Hitsugaya abandons his post to pursue the man, leaving his squad to fend for themselves.
+Later, the Soul Society suspects Hitsugaya of treason, orders his immediate capture, and places his entire squad under house arrest.

-In the human world, Substitute Soul Reaper Ichigo Kurosaki is informed about the events happening in the Soul Society, and finds Hitsugaya, who passes out.
+In the human world, Substitute Soul Reaper Ichigo Kurosaki is informed of events in the Soul Society and finds Hitsugaya unconscious.
 Hitsugaya wakes up in Ichigo's house, and they are attacked by Ying and Yang.
-Ichigo fights, while Hitsugaya escapes and continues to avoid an attempt of capture by Soul Society.
-The suspect on him increases when Kusaka attacks a Soul Society's captain using Hyōrinmaru, a zanpakutō—special swords used by Soul Reapers—with identical powers to Hitsugaya's.
-Hitsugaya's capture is then made top priority and his execution is approved.
+Ichigo fights, while Hitsugaya escapes and continues to avoid an attempt at capture by the Soul Society.
+Captain Shunsui Kyōraku of First Squad investigates the pattern of attack, but he is ambushed by Kusaka using Hyōrinmaru, a zanpakutō—special swords used by Soul Reapers—with identical powers to Hitsugaya's.
+In response, the suspicions on Hitsugaya escalates to a immediate execution by Gotei 13 leader, Genryūsai Shigekuni Yamamoto.